 - (1) The Block Grant recipient will review and select applications submitted by potential Grant Beneficiaries using the methods described in their grant agreement.
-The Block Grant recipient then reports to CDFA the details of the on-farm projects selected for funding using the Healthy Soils Block Grant On-Farm Project Reporting Template.
-This will be updated on an ongoing basis. - (2) CDFA will review the submitted report with potential Grant Beneficiaries and flag for the BGR if any on-farm projects on the list are not eligible for funding according to the program requirements (Healthy Soils Block Grant Pilot Program Request for Grant Applications (RGA): On-Farm Project Selection and Approvals, and Healthy Soil Program Requirements for On-Farm Projects). - (3) After receiving eligibility feedback from CDFA, the Block Grant Recipient can notify the Grant Beneficiaries that their applications have been selected for Healthy Soils grant awards.
+The Block Grant recipient then reports to CDFA the details of the on-farm projects selected for funding using the State Water Efficiency and Enhancement Program Block Grant On-Farm Project Reporting Template once it is developed.
+This reporting template will be updated on an on-going basis. - (2) CDFA will review the submitted report with potential Grant Beneficiaries and flag for the BGR if any on-farm projects on the list are not eligible for funding according to the program requirements (State Water Efficiency and Enhancement Program Block Grant Pilot Program Request for Grant Applications (RGA): On-Farm Project Selection and Approvals, and State Water Efficiency and Enhancement Program Requirements for On-Farm Projects). - (3) After receiving eligibility feedback from CDFA, the Block Grant Recipient can notify the Grant Beneficiaries that their applications have been selected for State Water Efficiency and Enhancement Program grant awards.

-8. What is the expected grant duration for the on-farm projects?
+8. What is the expected implementation time for the on-farm projects?

-The grant duration for on-farm projects should be long enough to allow 3-year project implementation.
+On-farm projects are allow 2-years for project implementation.
 The start and end dates for an on-farm project must fall within the Block Grant term; no earlier than the Block Grant's start date, and no later than November 30, 2027, or the Block Grant term end date.